Tropical storm warnings issued for Puerto Rico, Virgin Islands with Isaias likely to form

 A tricky forecast

-The disorganized nature of the storm makes predicting its intensity and track more difficult, since it can introduce errors in the initial conditions that computer models base their future projections on.
+The disorganized nature of the storm makes predicting its intensity and track more difficult, because it can introduce errors in the initial conditions computer models base their projections on.

 The National Hurricane Center noted that issue in a discussion Tuesday morning, writing: “It cannot be stressed enough that since the system is still in the formative stage, greater than average uncertainty exists regarding both the short-term and longer-term track and intensity forecasts.”